lupyuen/lupyuen.github.io/src/tftp2.md

 According to [__martin-zs__](https://github.com/lupyuen/nuttx-star64/issues/2)...

-> "Years ago I used to work in a mixed environment (Windows/Solaris/HP-US/Linux servers) and I noticed that most windows machines send an insane amount of packets in triplicate.
+> "Years ago I used to work in a mixed environment (Windows/Solaris/HP-US/Linux servers) and I noticed that __most windows machines send an insane amount of packets in triplicate__.
 UNIX would send everything once.
 This would make me wonder if the JH7110 SoC (or the licensed IP used) was only tested using windows machines."

 > "My guess would be that if you setup a windows machine to be the tftp server, it would work - just because of the triple packets (mostly for UDP)."

 [(Source)](https://github.com/lupyuen/nuttx-star64/issues/2)

+Apparently Windows will send every TFTP Packet 3 times.
+Maybe that's why Star64 JH7110 U-Boot won't work well with Linux TFTP Servers?

 # Throttle TFTP Server